toalina/fizzbuzz-redux__W5-A2/README.md

 jQuery and external libraries are NOT to be used.
 All JavaScript should be your own.

+Work on this individually.
+Fork this repository and submit a pull-request back to it.
+Submit links via canvas.

 **DO NOT** fence yourself in with invisible constraints.
 Unless it is specifically listed and/or we discussed it in lecture, there is not an expectation to meet an objective that has not been set.